 Bodies at the Borders is a two-day symposium addressing issues of sexual orientation, gender identity, ethnicity, and race as they intersect with the geopolitics of borders.
 The symposium will take place at SFMOMA and University of California, Santa Cruz, January 24-25, 2020.

 The symposium compliments and informs two art projects by New York-based, Colombian-born artist Carlos Motta that will be on view at SFMOMA and UC Santa Cruz respectively.
 His projects focus on historical and present-day migrations and powerfully engage the production and management of borders both as (inter)national boundaries and sites of inclusion and exclusion.
-The symposium, produced by Carlos Motta in collaboration with Rachel Nelson, UC Santa Cruz, brings together artists, activists, and scholars to further interrogate the geopolitics of borders.
+The symposium, produced by Carlos Motta in collaboration with Rachel Nelson, interim director, Institute of the Arts and Sciences, brings together artists, activists, and scholars to further interrogate the geopolitics of borders.
+Participant bios are here.

 The panel discussions, keynote presentations, think-tanks, and performances that compose Bodies at the Borders are staged around the following questions: